mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 ✔ no Ruby code has to be parsed

-✔ bytecode can easily be updated by replacing the file
+✔ bytecode can easily be updated by replacing the .mrb file

 ✘ complex development cycle:
 programming → compiling (`mrbc`) → testing (`mruby`) → programming